 Meanwhile, Telekom Malaysia has claimed that almost 50% of its fiber-optic broadband subscribers are connected at speeds of 10Mbps or higher.
 According to Telekom Malaysia’s data based on the broadband usage of its subscribers, on an average users consume 130 Gigabits of data per month.

-Telekom Malaysia have signed a Private Public Partnership (PPP) agreement with the Malaysian government in 2008 to build a High Speed Broadband (HSBB) Network.
+Telekom Malaysia has signed a Private Public Partnership (PPP) agreement with the Malaysian government in 2008 to build a High-Speed Broadband (HSBB) Network.
 It was estimated to cost around USD 3.5 billion with the government funding USD 740 million.
-During Phase 1, 1.3 million premises were to be passed by FTTH (Fiber To The Home) while residential high rise buildings in the industrial areas around Kuala Lumpur were to be connected with VDSL2 (Very high bit rate digital subscriber line).
+During Phase 1, 1.3 million premises were to be passed by FTTH (Fiber To The Home) while residential high rise buildings in the industrial areas around Kuala Lumpur were to be connected with VDSL2 (Very high bit-rate digital subscriber line).
 International capacity was also to be increased as part of the project through the deployment of TM’s first private international submarine cable system, Cahaya Malaysia.
-It is TM’s wholly owned 2- fiber-pair system within the 6-fiber-pair Asia Submarine-cable Express (ASE) system linking Malaysia to Japan, Hong Kong, the Philippines and Singapore built in collaboration with Japan’s NTT Communications Corporation (NTT Com), Philippine Long Distance Telephone Company (PLDT) and Singapore’s StarHub
+It is TM’s wholly-owned 2- fiber-pair system within the 6-fiber-pair Asia Submarine-cable Express (ASE) system linking Malaysia to Japan, Hong Kong, the Philippines, and Singapore built in collaboration with Japan’s NTT Communications Corporation (NTT Com), Philippine Long Distance Telephone Company (PLDT) and Singapore’s StarHub